Welcome to the Suffolk Section

 Details of the Suffolk Section Events appear below and you may find out more, and reserve places, by clicking 'Read More' under each Event.

-Another exciting long Bank Holiday weekend for all CA East Coast Sailors to join.
-Essex and Kent CA Members usually join us with a few from further away and all are most welcome.
-Activities: There...Read more
+Another event packed long Bank Holiday weekend for all CA East Coast Sailors, with or without a boat.
+Suffolk, Essex and Kent CA Members usually attend with a few from further away, and all are...Read more

 - ‹ previous